22 Days to Funding

 Initial Disclosures

 Within 3 days of your completed application (including a property address), you will receive your initial disclosures.
 These documents have important information about the homebuying process, legal disclosures, and resources for homeowners.
-Most importantly, these documents will contain your Loan Estimate, which details the terms of your loan as we have initially set them up.
+Most importantly, these documents will include your Loan Estimate, which outlines the terms of the loan you discussed with your loan originator.

 Initial Approval Date

 This is when a loan is conditionally approved by underwriting.
-This means that once the conditions outlined by underwriting are satisfied, your loan will be fully approved!
-These conditions will typically include an appraisal of the property, a homeowners insurance policy, and any additional or updated documentation required from you.
+The approval outlines remaining conditions such as appraisal, home insurance and any additional or updated documentation required from you.

 Appraisal Received Date